 Ah, all-you-can-eat buffets, the big eater’s friend.
 But this method of meal delivery is fraught with issues.
 Besides the food sitting under heat lamps and on steam tables, quickly getting cold, we now must worry about forking up fried noodles that everyone in the restaurant has sniffed and coughed over.

-It’s no wonder that the buffet restaurant chain Souplantation and Sweet Tomatoes was among the early casualties of the pandemic, as we reported in “11 Restaurants That Filed for Bankruptcy Amid COVID-19.”
+It’s no wonder that the buffet restaurants Souplantation and Sweet Tomatoes (of the Garden Fresh Restaurants chain) were among the early casualties of the pandemic, as we reported in “11 Restaurants That Filed for Bankruptcy Amid COVID-19.”

 6. Birthday candles

-It’s an iconic image of celebration: kids and adults alike pursing their lips and puffing away at flaming candles atop a birthday cake.
-But blowing out the candles means blowing spit and aerosolized germs onto a dessert people are about to eat and out into the room around you.
+It’s an iconic image of celebration: Kids and adults alike pursing their lips and puffing away at flaming candles atop a birthday cake.
+But blowing out the candles means blowing spit and aerosolized germs onto a dessert that people are about to eat and out into the room around you.

 7. In-person voting